aryanmaq/how-to-testing/FAQs.md

 **How do I upgrade to the Pro plan?**

-To upgrade to the Pro plan, follow these steps:
+To upgrade to the Pro plan, follow these step:

 - Navigate to the [Microsoft Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/maqsoftware.powerbiloadanalyzer?tab=Overview).
 - Start the redeployment process for LoadFAST.